Current research

 For longer reflections on these topics, see here, here or here.

-My broader theoretical project is building a relational ontology of knowledge production.
-The relational ontology of knowledge production combines elements of existentialist philosophy and ethics with feminist and standpoint epistemologies.
+My broader theoretical project involves building a relational ontology of knowledge production.
+The relational ontology of knowledge production combines elements of existentialist philosophy and ethics with feminist, indigenous, and standpoint epistemologies.
 It centres the relationship between knowledge producers (or epistemic subjects) and collective, institutional, and material arrangements of knowledge production to reflect on questions of authority, reflexivity and self-knowledge (or self-ignorance) as well as their moral, ethical, and political implications.
 These implications concern topics such as climate change, Open Access, public engagement or expertise.
 This article in Social Epistemology offers a theoretical summary of some of these arguments, as does the accompanying blog post.

 :)